badgirlbongi/bongihub/workflow.md

 + managed to fix the error images can now be added to the database on myphpadmin
 + resolving a "Got a packet bigger than 'max_allowed_packet' bytes," error on the myphpadmin

+01/26/2024
++ still addding data to the table rows on the database using myphpAdmnin